aldendirks/bioinformatics-tools/README.md

 ## ITS phylogenetics pipeline

 These scripts can be strung together for a semi-automatic ITS phylogenetic analysis pipeline.
-The example belwo shows a pipeline to create an ITS phylogeny for the lorchel genus *Pseudorhizina*.
+The example below creates an ITS phylogeny for the lorchel genus *Pseudorhizina*.
 This genus has an ID of 951406 on iNaturalist.

 Create directory structure.